Across the Country, Thousands Protest Trump's "Muslim Ban"

 January 29, 2017

-Lincoln, Nebraska
+Omaha, Nebraska

 Look at all these coastal elites that turned up in Nebraska to protest Trump's unconstitutional #MuslimBan pic.twitter.com/ltH63z4nIA— Ari Kohen (@kohenari) January 29, 2017